What is a Heart Murmur?

 Congenital or acquired cardiovascular problems cause murmurs in their own specific places and of different qualities.
 There are many types of murmurs according to their severity and frequency.

-While they are completely harmless, they can also be a sign of mild or severe heart disease.
-Or there are temporary functional murmurs that can be heard even though the heart and vessels are normal in conditions that increase the blood flow rate, such as anemia, pregnancy, and overworking of the thyroid gland.
+Although they are entirely harmless, they can sometimes indicate mild or severe heart disease.
+Additionally, temporary functional murmurs may be detected even when the heart and blood vessels are normal, often occurring under conditions that increase blood flow, such as anemia, pregnancy, or an overactive thyroid gland.

 What are the Most Common Causes of Murmur in Infants and Children?